LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	full support (uses the SWI-Prolog `prolog_xref` library)
 - YAP
 	full support (uses the YAP `prolog_xref` library)

+When using SWI-Prolog or YAP as the backend compilers, diagrams can also be generated for (loaded) Prolog source files (containing module definitions) and for (loaded) Prolog modules.
+However, the diagraming methods that take a library name as argument are not currently usable.

 For more information on this tool, open the `docs/tools.html` file in a web browser.